According to a report from Godaddy, on an average, there are 16 ecommerce stores that are launched every day.

 After all, the end goal is to raise the revenue and provide added value to customers at the same time.

-Loyalty programs are some of the best ideas to increase sales and revenue on your store.
+Loyalty programs are some of the best ideas to increase sales and revenue for your store.
 It provides a competitive advantage to the store over other e-commerce stores out there as you offer customers an exciting incentive when they shop at your store.

 Moreover, the customers who are collecting points on their purchase are far more likely to spend more on future purchases in order to avail those points.